Uolt/gridstack_field/README.txt

 Adding Gridstack field
   Can be added on content type configuring page on Manage fields tab (admin/structure/types/manage/%/fields).
-  For new field neet to choose field type property as "Gridstack field" and click save button.
+  For new field need to choose field type property as "Gridstack field" and click save button.